alessiomora/federated_cifar10/readme.md

 **Federated Cifar10**

-This repository contains Tensoflow Code to generate (and save on disk) a Federated version of Cifar10.
+This repository contains Tensoflow code to generate (and save on disk) a Federated version of Cifar10.

 The Cifar10 dataset is partitioned following the paper [Measuring the Effects of Non-Identical Data